-Continues to develop critical thinking abilities by refining their approaches to complex writing tasks.
+Continues development of critical thinking abilities by refining their approaches to complex writing tasks.
 Focuses on the mechanics of sentences and paragraphs to impart an understanding of the variety of ways that language creates and conveys meaning.
-Increases exposure to academic and professional genre conventions.
+In-creases exposure to academic and professional genre conventions.
 Prerequisite: completion or exemption from ENG 120.
 General Education: Foundations of Knowledge and Inquiry English Composition.

 Introduction to Creative Writing